-Black gram [(Vigna mungo (L.) Hepper]-) with chromosome number of 2n = 22 belonging to the family Leguminosae and subfamily Papilionaceous is a self-pollinating, short duration and widely cultivated grain legume (Naga et al., 2006).
-Vigna mungo var. silvestris-issilvestris is progenitor of black gram (Kaewwongwal et al., 2015) India is primary centre of origin (Vavilov, 1926). black-Black gram grain is a rich source of protein, fibre, several vitamins and essential minerals such as calcium and iron (Reddy et al., 1982).
-Black gram-isgram is the-bestthe best source of protein for vegetarian persons (Pandey et al., 2016).
-India is the largest producer and consumer of blackgram/urd and also the world's major contributor in blackgram production.
-India produces about 3060 thousand tonnes of blackgram annually from about 5602 thousand hectares of area, with an average productivity of 546 Kg per hectare, while in Adhra Pradesh about 310.56 thousand tonnes of blackgram annually from about 318 thousand hectares of area, with an average productivity of around 977 Kg per hectare.
-(Ministry of Agriculture, 2018) In any hybridization programme Genetic diversity is prerequisite.
-Inclusion of diverse parents in hybridization programme serves the purpose of combining desirable recombination (Jayamani and Sathya, 2013).
-Assessment of the nature and extent of genetic variability for qualitative, quantitative traitsquantitative traits and genetic diversity within the black gram genotype is necessary for crop improvement interms of crop yield and quality.
-Principal component analysis (PCA) allows not only the natural grouping of the genotypes and is also precise indicator among genotypes differences.
-The main advantage of using Principal component analysis is that each genotype can be assigned to one group only.
-PCA has been used to identify redundancy identify redundancy of the genotypes with similar traits and their elimination (Adams, 1995).
-The present investigation was undertaken in this context to study the nature and magnitude of genetic diversity among 59 blackgram genotypes for yield, yield component and quality traits using Principal component analysis (PCA).
+Black gramme (Vigna mungo (L.) Hepper) with a chromosome number of 2n = 22, belonging to the family Leguminosae and subfamily Papilionaceous, is a self-pollinating, short-duration, and widely cultivated seed legume [1].
+Vigna mungo var. silvestris is the progenitor of blackgram [2].
+India is the primary centre of origin [3].
+Blackgram seed is a rich source of protein, fibre, several vitamins and essential minerals such as calcium and iron [4].
+Blackgram is the best source of protein for vegetarians [5].
+India is the largest producer and consumer of blackgram.

+In India, about 3060 thousand tonnes of blackgram are produced annually from about 5602 thousand hectares of area, with an average productivity of 546 kg per hectare, while in Andhra Pradesh, about 310.56 thousand tonnes of blackgram are produced annually from about 318 thousand hectares of area, with an average productivity of around 977 kg per hectare.
+[6].

+In any hybridization programme, genetic diversity is a prerequisite for desirable recombination [7].
+Assessment of the nature and extent of genetic variability for qualitative and quantitative traits within the blackgram genotype is necessary for crop improvement in terms of crop yield and quality.
+Principal component analysis (PCA) allows not only the natural grouping of the genotypes but is also a precise indicator of genotype differences.
+The main advantage of using principal component analysis is that each genotype can be assigned to one group only.
+PCA has been used to identify redundancy among genotypes with similar traits and their elimination [8].
+The present investigation was undertaken in this context to study the nature and magnitude of genetic diversity among 59 blackgram genotypes for yield, yield component, and quality traits using principal component analysis (PCA).

-2. MATERIALS AND METHODS
+2. MATERIAL AND METHODS

-The experimental material consisted of 59 blackgram genotypes obtained from IIPR, Kanpur and from MULLaRP scheme of Regional Agricultural Agric.
-Research Res.
-Station, Lam, Guntur, Andhra Pradesh state.
+The experimental material consisted of 59 blackgram genotypes obtained from IIPR, Kanpur and from the MULLaRP scheme of the Regional Agricultural Research Station, Lam, Guntur, Andhra Pradesh state.
 Details of the genotypes studied in the present investigation are presented in Table 1.
-All the 59 genotypes were sown during Kharif 2019-20 Regional Agricultural Research Agricultural Res.
-Station, Lam, Guntur of the university ANGRAU, AP.
-Experiment was laid in an augmented design without replication with five blocks and four check varieties.
-Four check varieties randomized in each block.
-The plot size was 2 rows of 3 meter length and spacing maintained was 30 x 10 cm.
-The observations were recorded on traits viz., days to flowering, plant height (cm), branches per plant, cluster per plant, pods per plant, pod length (cm), seeds per pod, days to maturity, 100 seed weight (gm), grain yield per plant (gm), Harvest index (%), protein content (%), Iron content (mg/100g) and Zinc content (mg/100g).
-The observations recorded on ten randomly selected plants from the middle of the row avoiding the plants from the border and are tagged, observations on test weight, days to 50% flowering and days to maturity and all the quality parameters viz., Protein, Iron, and Zinc were recorded on plot basis.
-Total variance among the 55 genotypes and 4 check entries were separated into different sources ('genotypes + check entries', 'genotypes', 'check entries' and 'genotypes vs check entries') using Augmented design (Federer, 1956).
+All the 59 genotypes were sown during Kharif 2019-20 Regional Agricultural Research Station, Lam, Guntur, University of ANGRAU, AP.
+The experiment was laid out in an augmented design without replication with five blocks and four check varieties.
+Four check varieties are randomised in each block.
+The plot size was 2 rows of 3 metres each, and the spacing maintained was 30 x 10 cm.
+The observations were recorded on traits viz., days to flowering, plant height (cm), branches per plant, cluster per plant, pods per plant, pod length (cm), seeds per pod, days to maturity, 100 seed weight (gm), seed yield per plant (gm), harvest index (%), protein content (%), iron content (mg/100g) and zinc content (mg/100g).
+The observations are recorded on ten randomly selected plants from the middle of the row, avoiding the plants from the border, and they are tagged.
+Observations on test weight, days to 50% flowering, days to maturity, and all the quality parameters, viz., protein, iron, and zinc, were recorded on a plot basis.
+Total variance among the 55 genotypes and 4 check entries was separated into different sources ('genotypes + check entries', "genotypes", "check entries" and "genotypes vs check entries") using augmented design [9] presented in Table 2.
 Principal component analysis was carried out using the software Window Stat Version 8.5.